TransformersAutoBots/touchbase/README.md

    For Reference on how to retrieve spreadsheet id [Click here](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)

 ### Spreadsheet Format
-1. The sheets same should be the companies name
+1. The sheets name should be the companies name
 2. The first row of each sheet should have 3 columns

    |First Name | Last Name | Email|